-We all know that the ability levels of the students in our classrooms vary greatly, that’s why literacy centers work perfectly!
-When teaching literacy, in order to differentiate the learning of their students, most teachers will plan and develop weekly literacy activities to meet the needs of each ability level, using a variety of literacy skills and activities.
-This blog article provides hints and tips on how to set up literacy centers and groups in your classroom and provides you with a range of activities that are useful to use at each literacy station.
+We all know that the ability levels of the students in our classrooms vary greatly!
+When teaching literacy, in order to differentiate the learning of their students, most teachers will plan and develop weekly literacy groups to meet the needs of each ability level, using a variety of literacy skills and activities.
+This blog article provides hints and tips on how to set up literacy rotations in your classroom and provides you with a range of activities that are useful to use at each literacy station.

-In my second grade class, I had 6 groups and planned for 6 activities a week (3 days of 2 rotations).
+In my Year 2 class, I had 6 groups and planned for 6 activities a week (3 days of 2 rotations).
 Each rotation lasted approximately 20 minutes with 10 minutes for transition and feedback.

 - Sentences (parent help was used here if available)

 The writing station varied from week to week.
 This depended on the text type the students were learning or the areas I felt they required extra support and practise.
 Sometimes it was free writing using a writing stimulus, other times it linked to the text type focus we were learning about.

 Here are some other writing activities that may be useful to use at this station:

 At the sentences station, we would spend time focusing on sentence structure and grammar.
 These activities changed depending on the ability of the group.